 Lucy joined the company in 1986.
 As Vice-President and office manager, Lucy was involved with the development of our Belize programs from their inception.
 She guides at Glover's Reef and is responsible for our renowned menu.
 An avid backpacker, she spends her spare time hiking the desert terrain near Moab, Utah.

-This is Magdeleno's 7th season with us.
+This is MJ's 11th season with us.
 He is an experienced river guide, having worked for several years for Mopan River Resort, Belizean Sun Tours, and Duplooy's Resort, all in Belize.
 He's a fabulous addition to our team; we are very happy he has joined us.
 He is from the village of Benque Viejo in Western Belize.

-Jose assists Neri on our Belize Adventure Week itinerary, serviing as both driver and assistant river guide.
-He has been working with Slickrock for the past 5 years, and lives in the foothills of the Maya Mts. deep in the rainforest.
+Jose assists Neri on our Belize Adventure Week itinerary, serving as lead guide, driver and assistant river guide.
+He has been working with Slickrock for the past 9 years, and lives in the foothills of the Maya Mts. deep in the rainforest.
 He is a long time expert guide with extensive knowledge of the local flora and fauna, and we always learn new things from him on our excursions through the jungle and caves on our adventures.
 And not only that, he is the mayor of his small village in Belize: Armenia, located right on the Hummingbird Highway.

-Aurora joined us 16 years ago, and is now our head cook.
+Aurora joined us 20 years ago in our island kitchen.
 She is incredible!
 We love having her out on the island with us.
 She is from Dangriga, Belize.
 When not on the island, she spends her time raising her family.
 She loves working for Slickrock and plans to spend many more years working with us and she hopes all the guests love the food.

-Marcy is now on her 10th year with us.
+Marcy is now on her 14th year with us.
 She does a fantastic job helping Aurora and Laverne in our dining hall.
-Marcy is of Garifuna, and from Dangriga, Belize.
+Marcy is Garifuna, and from Dangriga, Belize.
 When not on the island she enjoys helping her friends with new hair styles and experimenting with new recipes.